Star Atlas: Next Generation Gaming Metaverse

 Here is a look at how Star Atlas has ranked itself amongst their largest competitors:

-When comparing a metaverse like Star Atlas to company controlled metaverses like Meta (Facebook), the contrast is night and day in terms of permission, centralization and ownership.
+When comparing a metaverse like Star Atlas to company-controlled metaverses like Meta (Facebook), the contrast is night and day in terms of permission, centralization and ownership.
 Facebook’s Meta will likely follow the route of being a closed, or at best, semi-open permissioned system, meaning they will hold the cards close to their chest and ultimately retain complete control over their metaverse and all the data and content created and stored within that realm.

 Just as they do with their Facebook and Instagram platforms now, the Facebook (Meta) corporation is the authoritarian body controlling everything, collecting user data, selling your data, etc. Nobody is likely going to “own” anything within Facebook’s Meta.
 Facebook will ultimately have complete control akin to Thanos in the Avengers once he acquired all the infinity gems.

-Star Atlas will be released as an open permissionless system, staying true to the ethos of what crypto and blockchain technology was created for.
+Star Atlas will be released as an open permissionless system, staying true to the ethos of what crypto and blockchain technology were created for.
 Eventually, Star Atlas aims to be completely decentralized and permissionless, and therefore completely censorship resistant where users ultimately retain control over their digital selves, data, content, and items, a true oasis of a metaverse compared to the authoritative dictatorial style metaverse monstrosity that Facebook is looking to create.
-I think I’ll pass on playing in a metaverse where “the Zuck” is judge, jury, executioner and God-like being where he sees and controls all. *shivers*
+I think I'll pass on playing in a metaverse where "the Zuck" is judge, jury, executioner and God-like being where he sees and controls all. *shivers*

 As gamers anxiously await the game's full launch, the Star Atlas developers released a mini-game to tide users over.
 An in-browser web app mini version of the game was launched called "Score."
 The gameplay features ship commissions on remote expeditions and gives players the ability to take their spaceship NFTs, list them in a faction and manage resources associated with the ships, things like fuel, food, ammunition, make repairs etc. so users can get familiar with the ship mechanics and start earning already.